Keep your target channels in mind

 More best practices

-• Use logCustomEvent to save all errors and main points of dialogs.
-Learn more.
+- Use logCustomEvent to save all errors and main points (events) in dialogs.
+Learn more in our debugging article.
+Also see the example guide in our best practice article.